 So the item you're researching isn't marked, does that mean you like it any less?
 Probably not.
 But items that aren't marked certainly present a more of a research challenge.

 Take a piece of unmarked pottery you're researching, for example.
 Once you get a feel for different types of antiques, you'll recognize a piece of pottery as pottery, for example, instead of confusing it with porcelain.
 Begin from there.
-Look on sites related to American art pottery and if that doesn't work, switch to English pottery, and so on.
-Eventually you'll hit the nail on the head.
+Look on sites related to American art pottery and review the images.
+If that doesn't work, switch to English pottery, and so on.
+Eventually, you'll hit the nail on the head.
 Patience will be your greatest virtue in these situations.

 After a while, you may decide you like the item regardless of its origin or value and decide to leave the intense research to its next owner.